-In May, the Great Lakes ADA Center and other members of the ADA National Network hosted several free online trainings on the Americans with Disabilities Act, the ADA, and other disability topics.
+In May, the Great Lakes ADA Center, other members of the ADA National Network, and other organizations hosted free online trainings on the Americans with Disabilities Act, the ADA, and other disability topics.

 The materials and recordings are available at no cost.